dfornis/dfornis/content/post/2022-04-05-data-visualizations-of-2021/index.en.md

 I was asked to coauthor a background paper with Assoc.
 Prof. Lisa Dellmuth on the gap in legitimacy beliefs (trust) between citizens and elites towards international organizations.
 The main research was already done but in order to tailor the paper for the UN Stockholm50+ conference, I got to work with the underlying data in order to analyze it along cross sections that were more relevant to this context.

-Along the way I made a few simple visualizations thematically close to those found in The Economist.
+Along the way I made a few simple visualizations thematically close to those commonly found in The Economist.
+I pivoted towards the style and formatting used in business news outlets for increased clarity and readability.

 ![](elite_exp_IO_PH.png)